-Napoleon: The Imperial Household aims to re-create the ambience and capture the spirit that prevailed in the French court during the Empire.
-A selection of works and objets d’art, most of which have never before been exhibited in North America, will reveal the Imperial Household’s role in fashioning a monarchic identity for the new emperor who ruled France following the Revolution, as well as his family and loyal entourage.
+This major exhibition aims to re-create the ambience and capture the spirit that prevailed in the French court during the First Empire.
+A selection of art works and objects, most of which have never before been exhibited in North America, will reveal the Imperial Household’s role in fashioning a monarchic identity for the new emperor who ruled France following the Revolution, as well as his family and loyal entourage.

 Napoleon: Art and Court Life in the Imperial Palace

 The Nelson-Atkins Museum of Art